aporlowski/pi-sdr/README.md

 ## Introduction

-This tutorial will be a introduction to Raspberry Pi single-board computers, software defined radio, and P25 radio.
+This tutorial will be a introduction to Raspberry Pi single-board computers [1], software defined radio, and P25 radio.

 Teachers and students can use this tutorial to learn about these concepts through an hands-on project.
 Concerned citizens, journalists, and [Virtual Operations Support Team (VOST) members](https://www.govtech.com/em/disaster/virtual-operations-support-teams-social-media.html) can use this tutorial to setup a radio to monitor emergency radio traffic, NOAA weather radio, or other FM radio in their area.